mher/flower/docs/config.rst

 Modifies the default task formatting.

-The `format_task` function allows to modify the default formatting of tasks.
+The `format_task` function allows you to modify the default formatting of tasks.
 By defining the `format_task` function in the `flowerconfig.py` configuration file, you can customize the task object before it is displayed.
 The `format_task` function accepts a task object as a parameter and should return the modified version of the task.

-This function is particularly useful for filtering out sensitive information or limiting display lengths of task arguments, kwargs, or results.
+This function is particularly useful for filtering out sensitive information or limiting the display length of task arguments, kwargs, or results.

 The example below shows how to filter arguments and limit display lengths: